 PaaS dominates the majority of the “future of cloud” discussions.
 PaaS has gone from being a technology focused on helping developers deploy and scale, to one where PaaS is the modern cloud application server for enterprises.

 As part of that transformation, enterprises want to acquire PaaS technology to layer atop of their infrastructure with the goal of modernizing their own datacenters.
-This gives the enterprise the lion’s share of PaaS value –a better operating model for the application portfolio and a runtime for next generation apps and legacy app modernization, but delivered as an internal cloud consumable by their massive developer employee base.
+This gives the enterprise the lion’s share of PaaS value –a better operating model for the application portfolio and a runtime for next generation apps and legacy app modernization, but delivered as an internal, private cloud that is consumable by their massive developer employee base.

 Being at such an early phase of the market, we don’t expect a “Magic Quadrant” (Gartner’s renowned research rankings) for the Private PaaS market yet.
 Gartner’s Magic Quadrant focuses on measuring companies on two dimensions: the ability to execute and completeness of vision.